mattrward1030/Readme-Generator/README.md

 ## Features
 <ul>
-<li>A user can use this porgram to easily and quickly write a README.md file with minimal effort.</li>
+<li>A user can use this program to easily and quickly write a README.md file with minimal effort.</li>
 <li>Uses a command line to accept the user input.</li>
-<li>when the the data is entered in the command line a professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions .</li>
+<li>When the the data is entered in the command line a professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions .</li>
-<li>When the project title is entered then that is displayed ad the title of the README.</li>
+<li>When the project title is entered then that is displayed as the title of the README.</li>
 <li>When a user enters a description, installation instructions, usage information, contribution guidelines, and test instructions, then these are created as sections in the README file.</li>
-<li>If no title or description is entered by the user they are then met with a prompt telling them to enter information, if no information is entered the program will not continue to run.</li>
+<li>If no title or description is entered by the user they are then met with a prompt telling them to enter information, if no information is entered the program will not run.</li>
 <li>Whatever license the user chooses during the prompt is then used to make a badge that will appear at the top of the README.md file.</li>
 <li>When the user enters their github username and email this is then entered into the questions section of the README, with instructions on how they can be reached.</li>
-<li>When I click on the table of contents i am then taken to the corresponding section of the README.</li>
+<li>When I click on the table of contents I am then taken to the corresponding section of the README.</li>
 </ul>

 ## Tests